i4 Latest News:

 Summer 2023 Internship Guidelines, see: Internship Guidelines.

-Summer 2023 Internship Industry Partners and Projects (will be available in Jan.
-2023).
+Summer 2023 Internship Industry Partners and Projects are listed HERE.

 Tuition Awards for Extramural Certifications and Micro-Credentialing